Slash (fanzine)

 Slash was a punk rock-related fanzine published by Steve Samiof and Melanie Nissen in the United States from 1977 to 1980.
 The magazine was a large-format tabloid focused on the Los Angeles punk scene.
 The fanzine also gave birth to Slash Records, an important punk record label.

 Description

-Slash regularly covered such L.A. bands as the Screamers, the Skulls, Nervous Gender, The Bags, and X. It did not restrict itself to local acts; its first cover featured Dave Vanian of the Damned.
-It also featured articles and reviews on reggae, blues, and rockabilly, in doing so, introduced punk audiences to a wide range of then-unfamiliar musical genres.
+Slash regularly covered such L.A. bands as the Screamers, the Skulls, Nervous Gender, the Bags, and X. It did not restrict itself to local acts; its first cover featured Dave Vanian of the Damned.
+It also featured articles and reviews on reggae, blues, and rockabilly, and in doing so introduced punk audiences to a wide range of then-unfamiliar musical genres.

 Writers Claude "Kickboy Face" Bessy, Craig Lee, Richard Meltzer, Jeffrey Lee Pierce, Chris D., Allan MacDonell and Pleasant Gehman, and cartoonist Gary Panter were among the major contributors.
 Photo contributors included David Arnoff, Susan Carson, Kerry Colonna, Ed Colver, Diane Gamboa, Frank Gargani, Jenny Lens, Melanie Nissen, Donna Santisi, Ann Summa, Scott Lindgren, and coeditor Philomena Winstanley.